CoderAcademy-DEV-MERN-Group/DEV1003-Assessment01/Client-Server Architecture.md

     style H fill: red
 ```

-Note: `Mongoose` provides application-level schema validation, future development _could_ include the use of MongoDB database-level schema validation as a final defense against malicious or corrupt data which bypasses application checks.
+Note: `Mongoose` provides application-level schema validation, future development _could_ include the use of MongoDB database-level schema validation as a final defence against malicious or corrupt data which bypasses application checks.

 ---